gktrkgkr/functions/README.md

 # Midas Retool Project

  A frontfacing Retool project backed by GCP and Firebase structure, designed to let users add account balances with purchases through Braintree API and buy items with said balance.
+Application can currently only be accessed through Retool sharing.

 ## Database Model